doas1min/Chem_Education/README.md

 ## Reference Inputs/Outputs:
-* The initial explosive derivatives used to generate and characterize neural-network generated structures has also been included (NG_derivatives.csv)
+* The initial explosive derivatives used to generate and characterize neural-network generated structures has been included (NG_derivatives.csv)
-* The input files generated from the code, alongside the final optimized geometries from Gaussian, have been included as well, under their respective directories.
+* The generated input files from the code, alongside the final optimized geometries from Gaussian,are also available under their respective directories.